 Reporting of all positive cases impacting the Graduate Center community is managed by our LVA and HR liaisons.
 If a positive case is reported through Cleared4, an LVA member will reach out to students.
 In the case of employees, an HR liaison will follow up with staff and faculty.

 CUNY students, faculty and staff who test for COVID-19 through a CUNY testing site will receive their test results through their Cleared4 account.
-Those who test positive will have their Cleard4 CUNY Access Pass revoked until they provide proof of a negative COVID-19 test or medical clearance by their doctor.
+Those who test positive will have their Cleard4 Access Pass revoked until they provide proof of a negative COVID-19 test performed by a licensed lab facility.
 Students who test positive through CUNY’s testing program will be contacted by one of the Location Vaccine Authority (LVA) liaisons.
 Faculty and staff who test positive through CUNY’s testing program will be contacted by one of the HR liaisons.

 Members of the Graduate Center community who test positive for COVID-19 through an external, non-CUNY site or facility (i.e. home-test kit, urgent care room, ambulatory testing sites) should contact the appropriate liaison via email, and forward a copy of the positive test result.
 One of the Location Vaccine Authority (LVA) team members will follow up with students reporting either symptoms or a positive COVID test result.
 One of the Graduate Center HR liaisons will follow up with employees reporting either symptoms or a positive COVID-19 test result.
 The LVA team or HR liaisons will aid in identifying exposures and notify close contacts of the exposure as soon as possible after being notified that someone on campus has tested positive for or has been diagnosed with COVID-19.

 The GC Office of Human Resources is responsible for validating CUNY employee vaccination status, reviewing requests for medical exemptions, and supporting faculty and staff as they get back to in-person instruction and work on campus.
 CUNY’s Getting Back to Working in Person and Learning on Campus Frequently Asked Questions provides information for employees about returning to work.
 Faculty and staff who are vaccinated will upload verification of their vaccination information into their CUNYfirst account.
 Employees should direct their questions to email@example.com.